New Orleans Pelicans @ Houston Rockets Picks and Predictions - March 13th 2026

 New Orleans Pelicans at Houston Rockets Situational Analysis (Rest, Travel, Schedule)

-Houston Rockets has played more games in the last 7 days (3 vs 2), and that load can show up late if travel also stacks.
+Games in the last 7 days is even (0 vs 0), so density is less likely to be the main driver by itself.
 On the immediate travel row (880.3 vs 316.7), Houston Rockets is higher, which can add a drag early and again in the third-quarter reset.
-Houston Rockets comes in with more last-7 travel miles (1252.59 vs 0), and the overall cost rises when rest gets shorter.
+On last-7 miles (0 vs 0), it is even, and the weekly travel picture stays level.

 | Metric | New Orleans Pelicans | Houston Rockets |